Karman Project

+The Karman Project is a global one-year fellowship program for leaders in the space industry, founded in 2020.
+The organization is based in Berlin, Germany.

+Description

-The Karman Project is a global one-year fellowship program designed to foster trust, independent dialogue, cooperation and diplomacy between 15 annually selected leaders under 45 years old.
-They represent some of the most impactful space organizations and companies in the world while having achieved outstanding professional accomplishments in space.
+The Karman Project is designed to foster trust, independent dialogue, cooperation, and diplomacy among their fellows.
+Fifteen leaders in the space industry aged 15 to 45, who have achieved outstanding professional accomplishments in space, are selected each year from some of the most impactful space organizations and companies in the world.

 The organization itself is a nonprofit, independent, with global headquarters in Berlin, Germany.
-They have partnered with the Oxford Space Initiative at Saïd Business School to strengthen the relationships between committed individuals coming from the research, business, venture, government and industry sectors.
+The Karman Project has partnered with the Oxford Space Initiative at Saïd Business School to strengthen the relationships between committed individuals coming from the research, business, venture, government, and industry sectors.

-Impact
+As of 2025, Jean-Jacques Dordain, former director-general of the European Space Agency, heads the board of the Karman Project.

+History

+The Karman Project was founded in 2020 by Ke Wang, Hannah Ashford, and Artur Koop.

+The annual fellowship was hosted in Dubai, UAE in 2021, and in Normandy, France, in 2022.

+The Maldives Space Research Organization hosted Karman in Malé, with the Hithadhoo School and Six Senses Laamu in 2023.
+In 2024 it was hosted in Bulgaria by EnduroSat.

-Karman announced the worlds first cultural payload to the International Space Station, sending seeds to space of culturally important crops.
+In June 2025, Karman announced the world's first cultural payload to the International Space Station, sending seeds to space of culturally important crops.
 These included: